 Herbert Smith Freehills

-- Advising Snowy Hydro on the enterprise bargaining for the $5.1bn Snowy 2.0 project.
+- Acting for Snowy Hydro in the enterprise bargaining for Snowy Hydro’s main enterprise bargaining agreement and planning for the A$5.1 billion Snowy 2.0 project.

 Commonwealth Bank of Australia